 Amy is a partner with Cox & Palmer’s Halifax office and practices in the areas of litigation, insurance defence law and professional regulation.
 She earned her law degree at the University of New Brunswick after completing a degree in political science at St. Francis Xavier University.

 Amy is a frequent lecturer on civil litigation and insurance defence issues and also contributes to a series of Case Law Updates for the insurance industry.
-She is currently the Vice-chair of the National Insurance Law Sub-Section for the Canadian Bar Association.
+She is currently the Chair of the National Insurance Law Sub-Section for the Canadian Bar Association.

 - Regularly represents insurance clients on a wide variety of issues.